 View the latest news on Capitol Hill or Maryland, including photos and videos.

-(Timonium, MD) – Congressman C.A.
-Dutch Ruppersberger today issued the following statement on the death of two Harford County Sheriff’s Deputies in the line of duty yesterday:
+(Washington, DC) – Congressman C.A.
+Dutch Ruppersberger today issued the following statement on President-elect Donald Trump’s nomination of General James Mattis as Secretary of Defense:

 (Washington, DC) — Congressman C.A.
 Dutch Ruppersberger today issued the following statement regarding the treatment of protesters and the controversy over the Dakota Access Pipeline:

 (Washington, DC) — Congressman Dutch Ruppersberger along with U.S. Senators Barbara Mikulski and Ben Cardin, Senator-Elect Chris Van Hollen and Congressmen Elijah E.